🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 wandb.log_artifact(artifact)

-# dataset of save
+# Save the dataset

 import pandas as pd